Livewire Forms

 - Support for display conditions set in your form blueprint

-- Multi-site support; translate your form labels, instructions, placeholders, etc.
+- Multi-site support; translate your form display labels, instructions, placeholders, etc.

 - Configured and styled form views